Clare Eddison – Head Teacher (also p/t teacher yrs 5/6)

 B.A (Hons) University of Brighton, Primary P.G.C.E (with distinction) from Bangor University

-Fuschia will join the school in September 2015, having taught Years 3 and 4 at a British Primary School in Madrid (a Montessori school that followed the National Curriculum).
+Before joining us, Fuschia taught Years 3 and 4 at a British Primary School in Madrid (a Montessori school that followed the National Curriculum).
 She has 12 years’ experience teaching in primary schools and is keen to develop opportunities for Spanish language, Latin dance and Forest School.

 Renisha – SEN Teacher and NQT Years 3/4